tve/blog/content/2018/lp-wifi-esp8266-1.md

 Presumably during this time the esp8266 waits for other APs on other channels to potentially respond so it can pick the one with the best signal.
 In this case there is only one AP so it eventually proceeds on the channel being monitored.
 The rest of the activity ("Activity" in the capture) is concentrated in a rather short time period at the end of the whole cycle.

+### Mode 0 activity

-To view it better here is a zoom-in of the same capture with a horizontal resolution of 20ms per division.
+To view the activity at the end of the wake period here is a zoom-in of the same capture with a horizontal resolution of 20ms per division.

 ![Wake-up cycle zoomed](/img/low-power-wifi/ap-test-mode-0-end-annot.png)
-_Zooming into the activity period of the overall screen capture shows the phases described below._
+_Zooming into the activity period of the overall screen capture shows the individual phases._

 Let's go through all the phases marked-up in the scope capture using the packet captures to understand exactly what is happening.